Wolfgang Hohlbein: Work

-Writing short stories since young age, Hohlbein was first recognized as an author after sending in a manuscript he and his wife had written at a fantasy and science fiction writing contest in 1982.
+Writing short stories since a young age, Hohlbein was first recognized as an author after sending in a manuscript he and his wife had written at a fantasy and science fiction writing contest in 1982.
 They won and their book, Märchenmond (English title: "Magic Moon"), was published by Ueberreuter Verlag, soon becoming a bestseller and winning several awards.
 In the following years the Hohlbein's wrote two sequels to the book, continuing their success.
 The trilogy remains their greatest success until today and sold more than 2 million copies.
 He's also a writer of pulp fiction, including the series Der Hexer (The Warlock), which he conceived in 1984 for the magazine Gespenster-Krimi (Ghost Thriller) published by Bastei Lübbe, mainly based on H. P. Lovecraft's Cthulhu Mythos, and of which he wrote the majority of novels initially under the collective pen name of Robert Craven.
 Later the series was reedited and republished as paperbacks, which collected the stories of several pulp magazines, including a prequel, and as e-books both under Hohlbein's own name.

 Hohlbein primarily writes in the genre of fantasy, horror and historical fiction.
 Since the success of Märchenmond Hohlbein had published more than 200 books.
 He sometimes cooperates with other authors like Dieter Winkler or his daughter Rebecca Hohlbein.
 His most important source of inspiration is his wife Heike Hohlbein, who is credited as co-author on more than 30 of his books.
 In his early days, Hohlbein also wrote a lot of paperback stories for various magazines and also often used a pseudonym.
-Later he focused more on stand-alone novels as well as some long-running book series, like the Enwor saga or the still not finished Chronik des Unsterblichen (Chronicles of the Immortal).
+Later he focused more on stand-alone novels as well as some long-running book series, like the Enwor saga or the still not finished Chronik der Unsterblichen (Chronicles of the Immortals).

-Apart from his own creations, Hohlbein also wrote various movie tie-in books, like in the Indiana Jones, Stargate or Pirates of the Caribbean universe.
+Apart from his own creations, Hohlbein also wrote various tie-in books for such franchises as Indiana Jones, Stargate and Pirates of the Caribbean.